zeditor01/zowe_db2_tools/docs/x101_pre-requisites_tasks.md

 Experienced systems programmers will know how to check all these pre-requisites.

 The target audience for this github repository includes novice z/OS persons.
-The remainder of this section is aimed at novice systems programmers who may want a little guidance on how to check these prequisites on their system.
+This page is aimed at novice systems programmers who may want a little guidance on how to check these prequisites on their system.

 ## 1 AXR (System REXX)
 This is a standard component of z/OS, and should be present.
 Check it by issuing console command ```d a,axr``` and check the system log for positive confirmation, like below.